CTA Train Tracker API

 Overview

-The CTA Train Tracker SM API beta test provides a gateway into near-real-time CTA bus train estimated arrival times.
+The CTA Train Tracker SM APIs provide a gateway into near-real-time CTA bus train estimated arrival times.
 You can use the official CTA Train Tracker service via Web or mobile device.

-To use this API, you must agree to the Terms of Service and apply for an API key.
+To use these APIs, you must agree to the Terms of Service and apply for an API key.

 How train data gets into our system

-Information in the CTA Train Tracker beta comes from data fed to CTA from its rail infrastructure (unlike buses, our current railcar fleet does not have GPS hardware).
-This data is then processed by software we use to monitor our rail system which also generates the predictions for train arrivals based on recent train travel times from one point to another.
+Information in the CTA Train Tracker comes from data fed to CTA from its rail infrastructure.
+This data is then processed by software we use to monitor our rail system, which also generates the predictions for train arrivals based on recent train travel times from one point to another.
 (The software is a product called QuicTrak, made by QEI, Inc.)

-Prediction data are combined with other data and polished to help present information in the most meaningful way possible.
+Prediction data are then combined with other data and processed for exceptions, polished to help present information in the most meaningful way possible.

 What the API does